 BIAF tickets are €10 per person.
 During this autumn’s arts season, many other special events, such as a film festival of art history documentaries, will be going on around Florence.
 Visitors will find reduced prices by presenting a valid Trenitalia rail ticket at many venues.
 And by the way, Trenitalia tickets booked with ItaliaRail for children under 15 (traveling with an adult) are always 50% off, and sometimes free.

 Another way to save is the ItaliaPass.
 The $49 membership fee entitles members to great discounts on everything -— from airfare to hotels, tours to restaurants, insider experiences and upgrades — and covers two adults and two children.
 “Imagine a private skip-the-line tour of the Colosseum for your family, followed by a make-your-own-pizza-and-gelato class with one of Rome’s famous chefs?,” notes an ItaliaPass spokesperson.
 “What could be better than that?”

 There are also special offers at select luxury hotels during this period, at the BIAF Hospitality Partners page.
-Using the hotel metasearch engine, Trivago.com, we searched for this week in Florence and found that three-star BnBs still have rooms from US$73 per night, certainly a more modest rate than the BIAF partner hotels are offering (but perhaps not as glamorous?)
-And if you want to get off the beaten path with the kids, head to their top pick among European hostels, the Chiostro delle Monache in Volterra, Italy — about an hour’s drive from Florence — it’s a restored 15th century monastery with modernized rooms where you can sleep for even less.
+Using the hotel search engine, Booking.com, we searched for this week in Florence and found that three-star BnBs still have rooms from US$73 per night, certainly a more modest rate than the BIAF partner hotels are offering (but perhaps not as glamorous?)
+And if you want to get off the beaten path with the kids, head to the Chiostro delle Monache hostel in Volterra, Italy — about an hour’s drive from Florence — it’s a restored 15th century monastery with modernized rooms where you can sleep for even less.

 This story was accurate when it was published.
 Please be sure to confirm all rates and details directly with the companies in question, and stay up to date with current events to ensure a safe and successful trip.